 - Terra-cotta azalea pot (Rim of upside-down pot must fit inside base of terra-cotta bowl.
 Rim also must fit over plastic saucer.)

 - Large tapered terra-cotta bowl (Base must be larger than rim of upside-down azalea pot and large enough to accommodate aquatic plant.)
-To prevent seepage though the walls of the bowl, choose a glazed bowl or seal the surface.
+To prevent seepage through the walls of the bowl, choose a glazed bowl or seal the surface.

 - Terra-cotta saucer (must sit neatly in opening on top of strawberry jar)